 October Update: What's Good in Korea

 Mad Pumpkin.
 Marker on construction paper.
 1996.
 I drew this freshman year of high school (Drawing I).
+Perhaps if this pumpkin focused on the positive aspects of life he wouldn't be so angry! |

 It's far too easy to pick out the bad things in our lives and complain about them.
 For instance, I have many more ideas for the UX Hall of Shame than the UX Hall of Fame.
 We usually take the good stuff for granted until it's gone, then complain about its disappearance.
 It's much easier to highlight bad experiences, especially in Korea.
 So, bucking this trend, here's a run-down of good things that happened to me in October: